Chromosomal translocation: DNA double-strand breaks with translocations

 Another influence in generating DNA double stranded break translocations is through the creation of AID translocations.
 These sequences are the result of a deamination procedure of a cytosine nucleotide into a uracil nucleotide.
 This change ultimately results in a mismatch between the complementary sequence and its target sequence, therefore resulting in a translocation.
 When further processed by specific endonucleases, this uracil leads to a mutation or a double stranded break.
 Once again, these double stranded break and the mismatch that occurred lead to a translocation of the genomic sequence, which in turn have effect on the chromosome the DNA is present on.

 Finally, new information is surfacing regarding the influence of exogenous rare-cutting endonucleases on DNA double stranded breaks and their resulting chromosomal translocations.
-Specifically, during DNA double strand break repair, reflections of misjoining of exchanged sequence ends have be noted, primarily due to the mishomology present by the NHEJ pathway.
+Specifically, during DNA double strand break repair, reflections of misjoining of exchanged sequence ends have been noted, primarily due to the mishomology present by the NHEJ pathway.
 However, at these specific break points, additional nucleic acid and DNA sequence loss has been found, therefore leading to the conclusion that additional exogenous rare-cutting endonucleases are present at various locations on these strands.
 Each deletion results in a varying size, location or cut version, ultimately suggesting DNA degradation by endonucleases prior to NHEJ joining.
 Additional influences on DNA degradation similar to that of exogenous rare-cutting endonucleases has also been noted as a result of cytotoxic chemotherapy, ionizing radiation, although further research is needed in order to provide more conclusive and viable answers.